-The following travel information is, to the best of our knowledge, accurate as of April 2013.
-However, because situations often change quickly in India, we cannot guarantee the accuracy of this information and we apologize for any errors.
-(If you do find errors, please help us improve this page by sending current information to: email@example.com.
+The following basic travel information is, to the best of our knowledge, accurate as of May 2014.
+However, because situations often change quickly in India, we unfortunately cannot guarantee the accuracy of the following information and we deeply apologize for any errors.
+If you do find errors, please help us improve this section by sending current information to: email@example.com.

 Location and Maps

 The 2014 Jangchup Lamrim Teachings will take place at Gaden Monastery in Doeguling Tibetan Settlement in Mundgod, in the North Kanara district of Karnataka State, south India, approximately 400km/250 miles north of Bangalore (Bengaluru) and 600km/370 miles south of Mumbai (Bombay).
 The distance between Gaden and Drepung Monasteries is approximately 7km/4miles.

 The nearest large city is Hubli, which is approximately 45km/28 miles north.
 Hubli is well connected to other parts of the country: it has a domestic airport, a major railway junction, and deluxe bus services to/from many major cities of south India.
 The drive from Hubli to Mundgod takes approximately one hour.
 Taxis are available from Hubli city, airport, railway station and bus station.

 Below is a Wikimapia satellite map of Mundgod Tibetan Settlement.
 Use the + or – buttons in the top left corner to zoom in or out.
 For an easier view, click on the red button in the top right corner, which will re-direct you to Wikimapia.